lorenzomartino86/integration-test-with-docker-maven-plugin/post.md

 ```

-Then we can configure the image directly in the plugin section:
+Then I've configured the image parameters directly in the plugin configuration section with all required environment variables (database name, username, password, root password):

 ```xml
   <configuration>